 - Be prepared to offer constructive and helpful feedback and offer observations on what you hear/see/think/feel.
 Use a process of clarifying/exploring/summarising/action planning to keep any conversations focussed and on track.
-Structured coaching questions can also be extremely helpful in this process.
 If new topics arise, consider booking separate time to discuss these.
-Actively listen and suspend your own judgements using respectful and open dialogue.

-- Offering career support is a 2 way process - encourage trainees to take ownership over their own careers; you aren't there to solve everything for them or give them all the answers, but you CAN often signpost and support the trainee by offering a largely confidential, trusting and constructive relationship and by following up any actions you agree to on their behalf.
+- Offering career support is a two-way process - encourage trainees to take ownership over their own careers; you aren't there to solve everything for them or give them all the answers, but you CAN often signpost and support the trainee by offering a largely confidential, trusting and constructive relationship.
+Make sure you follow up any actions you agree to on their behalf.

-- Be prepared to offer constructive feedback on your knowledge and skills of the trainee, but take care not to lead the trainee wherever possible.
+- Be prepared to offer constructive feedback based on your knowledge of the trainee, but take care not to lead the trainee wherever possible.
 Your job is to facilitate their thinking and understanding of themselves.

 - Recognise your own limitations in terms of knowledge, skills and abilities.
-Refer to the careers team and further sources of support in the deanery for advice on supporting trainees with their career planning.
+Refer to the careers team on supporting trainees with their career planning.

 - Ensure that any actions are documented by the trainee in some way.
-Sometimes, it can be helpful to have a shared agreement or action planning template to make a record of items discussed, so that these can be reviewed and modified if needed at future meetings.
+Sometimes, it can be helpful to use an action planning template to make a record of items discussed, so that these can be reviewed and modified if needed at future meetings.

 Back to Top